GregSommerville/Evolutionary.Net/Readme.md

 Adding constants is done by simply passing in the numeric or boolean constants you wish to be available during construction of an expression tree.

 Variables are sometimes used to pass information from the calling program into the expression tree.
-Adding them is done by calling AddVariable, passing in the name of the variable.
+Adding them is done by calling `.AddVariable()`, passing in the name of the variable.
 Then, before the expression tree is evaluated, you must set the value of the variables.

-Adding a function is done by calling AddFunction, passing in a lambda function and a name for the function.
+Adding a function is done by calling `.AddFunction()`, passing in a lambda function and a name for the function.
 In this version of the Evolutionary.NET engine, functions can have up to four parameters each.

 There's a second variation of adding a function, and that's a *stateful* function.
-By calling AddStatefulFunction, you specify a function that will receive parameters like a regular function node does, but has an additional parameter that passes in the candidate's state data.
+By calling `.AddStatefulFunction()`, you specify a function that will receive parameters like a regular function node does, but has an additional parameter that passes in the candidate's state data.

 Terminal functions are a special case of functions - they have zero parameters (meaning, no child nodes).
 These functions typically are used to set or get some other information related to the state of the problem, so each terminal function is passed a copy of the candidate's state data object.